BasicPrimitives/javascript/apireference/enums.md

  | `Optimized` | number | `0` | Optimized.
 Control searches for layout producing minimal number of feedback loops in the diagram. |

 ## <a name="NavigationMode" id="NavigationMode">NavigationMode</a>
 Interactivity mode.
-Control implements standard behaivour of classic desktop UI controls.
+Control implements standard behavior of classic desktop UI controls.
 It supports single selected node - cursor.
 It supports on mouse over node visual feedback - highlight.
 It supports selection of group of nodes - selected items.
 All that functionality can be disabled depending on your application requirements.

 | Name | Type | Value | Description |
 | --- | --- | --- | --- |